denniskigen/ampath-forms-old/docs/getting-started/getting-started.md

 You can access the Schema Editor in two ways:

-- Clicking **Create New** to create a new Form or a Component.
+- Clicking **Create New** to create a new form or a Component.
-- Clicking the pen icon next to a Form in the Forms List to edit an existing schema.
+- Clicking the pen icon next to a form in the Forms List to edit an existing schema.

 ### Features

 - The interactive **Schema Builder**.
 Accessible by clicking the hamburger menu at the far left of the navigation bar.
 - The **File** menu.
 From it, you can either:

-  - Save a Form locally by persisting the schema to your browser's LocalStorage.
+  - Save a form locally by persisting the schema to your browse's LocalStorage.
-  - Save a Form to the server.
+  - Save a form to the server.

 - The **View** menu.
 Allows you to toggle between **Single View** and **Split View** modes.
 - The **Tasks** menu.
 Allows you to: